Why Encryption Is So Important for Messaging

 Some messaging apps are E2EE by default, and are protected out of the gate. iPhones messaging other iPhones use iMessage, which appear as blue bubbles on those platforms. iMessage is E2EE, which means all blue messages you send from iPhone to iPhone are secure.
 Google’s RCS, an iMessage-like platform, also offers E2EE.
 If you’re messaging another Android device with RCS, you can rest assured your messages cannot be read by prying devices.

 The major platform that doesn’t offer E2EE in any form is SMS, the standard text message.
 While SMS is still widely used, especially to message between iPhones and Androids, it is not encrypted.
-As such, it is not a secure messaging platform, and should not be used to message any sensitive information.
+As such, it is not a secure messaging platform, and should not be used to message any sensitive information. iPhones and Androids can now use RCS to communicate, but at this time, RCS is not encrypted between these platforms.
+Hopefully, that changes soon.

 Again, you shouldn’t make a habit of messaging others sensitive information.
 While E2EE ensures devices not included in the chat can’t access your messages, that doesn’t stop users with access to the device in question from reading what you sent.